etha39995/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 1. **`/image-captioning`**: Uses `Xenova/vit-gpt2-image-captioning` for image captioning
 2. **`/function-calling`**: Uses `Xenova/distilgpt2` for text generation in the Function Calling Agent
 3. **`/fractal-chat`**: Uses `Xenova/qwen1.5-0.5b-chat` for conversational AI responses when no fractal keyword is detected
+4. **`/babylon-wfc`**: Uses `Xenova/qwen1.5-0.5b-chat` for text-to-layout generation (converting natural language prompts to WFC constraints)

+**Learning Point**: Chat models (like Qwen) are better at instruction following and structured output than base models (like DistilGPT-2).
+This makes them ideal for tasks like:
+- Generating structured JSON from natural language
+- Following complex instructions
+- Understanding context and nuance

+The `/babylon-wfc` endpoint demonstrates this by using Qwen to convert text prompts like "sparse buildings" into structured constraint data that guides the WFC algorithm.

 ### How It Works